Castration

 Methods

 Common physical methods of castration include surgical removal of the testes, or stopping the bloodflow to the testes by applying an elastrator band or using a Burdizzo tool.
-Research has demonstrated that banding at 2 months caused less acute (i.e. immediate pain) than surgical castration, however banding at 4 months caused more chronic pain.
+Research has demonstrated that banding caused less acute (i.e. immediate pain) than surgical castration, however, banding caused more chronic pain.

 Immunocastration uses strategic injection of hormone-suppressants and requires repeated injections to remain effective.
 There is no commercial product currently available in Canada, therefore this technique is not in use.